UCL-ARC/green-hpc-course/episodes/measurement.md

 - `M` = Embodied emissions
 - `R` = Functional unit (e.g. iterations, simulated time, calculation cycles, research papers published, cost)

-This yields an emissions rate in carbon emissions per functional unit (`HPC-E per R`), e.g. kgCO2e/iteration.
+This yields an emissions rate in carbon emissions per functional unit (`HPC-E per R`), e.g. kgCO<sub>2</sub>e/iteration.

-The steps to calculate your HPC-CI score are the similar as calculating your emissions described above with additional steps to produce the rate.
-Steps 1-4 are identical the methodology described above:
+The steps to calculate your HPC-CI score are the same as calculating your total emissions (HPC-E) described above with additional steps to produce the rate.
+Steps 1-4 are identical to the HPC-E methodology described above:

 1. Gather your energy use
 2. Determine the carbon intensity at the location of the HPC system you are using